 - Abstain from being pulled - Having a sled be pulled by another person is fine, but never allow your child’s sled to be pulled by any motorized vehicle.
 ATVs, snowmobiles, trucks, and cars all can cause much more significant injuries if there is a crash.

 If you or a loved one has been injured in a Cook County sledding accident caused by negligence, you could be entitled to financial compensation.
 Chicago snowstorms are supposed to be the most exciting things for children, but sometimes accidents happen and they get hurt.
 If this is what happened, do not worry.
-Our experienced attorneys at Gainsberg Law, P.C. can help.
+Our experienced attorneys at Gainsberg Injury and Accident Lawyers can help.
 Call our office or complete our contact form today to schedule a free consultation.